FAQ for Placenta Encapsulation Service

 If placenta was frozen shortly after birth and not damaged from “freezer-burn”, it will hold medicinal value.
 If frozen longer than 6 months, its hormonal potency will have decreased (or reduced to nil) but nutritional value may be present.
 I encapsulated my placenta when my son was 5 and felt something 😉 Never say never.

 Disclaimer: Benefits of placenta encapsulation are supported by ongoing research.
-However, statements here are not evaluated by FDA and my service is not intended to diagnose, treat, cure, or prevent disease.
-Please make decision to consume placenta with a care provider.
-I am not a medical doctor, practitioner, or herbalist.
-Those utilizing this service take full responsibility for using capsules, tea, and tincture at own risk
+However, statements on this website aren't evaluated by the FDA and products from these services aren't intended to diagnose, treat, cure, or prevent disease.
+Please make your decision in regards to consuming your placenta with a licensed medical practitioner.
+Tara Carpenter is a Placenta Encapsulation Specialist not a doctor, holistic practitioner, pharmaceutical representative, or herbalist.
+Women who utilize this service take full responsibility for using her placenta capsules at her own risk.